MHCommunity/mousehunt-improved/README.md

   - Adds a crown image to each mouse, hovering over the mouse will show your total caught for that mouse.

 - Ultimate Checkmark
-  - Adds more things collect on the items view of your Hunter profile.
+  - Adds more things to be collected on the items view of your Hunter profile.

 ### Element Hiding